benthecoder/ClassGPT/README.md

 ## TODO

+- [ ] fix ValueError: Could not parse LLM output [issues](https://github.com/hwchase17/langchain/issues/1358)
+- [ ] Add ability to query on multiple files
   - [ ] Compose indices of multiple lectures and query on all of them
   - [ ] loop through all existing index, create the ones that haven't been created, and compose them together
   - references
     - [Composability — LlamaIndex documentation](https://gpt-index.readthedocs.io/en/latest/how_to/composability.html)